Constructions of Binary Optimal Locally Repairable Codes via Intersection Subspaces

 \section{Introduction}

-Efficient distributed storage systems (DSSs) provides access to data by storing them in a distributed manner across several storage nodes.
-However, in the individual unreliability of storage nodes, it could lead to generating failures.
-To repair the data from failed nodes, the simplest solution is the straightforward replication of data packets across different disks.
-The replication has good parallel reading ability which is very important for hot data that needed to be read frequently.
-Unfortunately, replication has very high storage overhead, so it is unsuitable where there is accelerated and relentless data growth.
+Efficient distributed storage systems (DSSs) provide access to data by storing it in a distributed manner across several storage nodes.
+Data loss and unavailability could happen in a DSS due to the unreliability of individual nodes.
+A classical technique used in the storage system is replication schemes.
+In such a scheme, copies of data packets are stored across different nodes.
+This scheme provides high reliability and availability.
+A disadvantage of this scheme is that replication has very high storage overhead.
+In the case of accelerated and relentless data growth, a new technique is necessary.

-Erasure coding is used in cases such as they are employed in Windows Azure Storage \cite{Cheng2012} and the Facebook Analytics Hadoop cluster \cite{Sathiamoorthy2013} in consideration of the higher fault-tolerance values and lower storage overheads.
-Erasure coding calculates the redundancy out of the original data, which can be used to repair data in the failed case.
-Maximum distance separable (MDS) erasure codes such as Reed-Solomon (RS) codes are optimal in terms of storage overhead.
-In the case of single node failure, erasure coding requires connecting a large subset of surviving nodes which will lead to increase the complexity of network traffic and many input/output (I/O) operations.
-Consequently, the regenerating codes \cite{Dimakis2010} and codes with locality (known more commonly as locally repairable codes) \cite{Gopalan2012} were introduced in such a scenario.
-Regenerating codes attempt to minimize the number of transmitted symbols, meanwhile the aim of locally repairable codes (LRCs) is to optimize the number of disk reads required to repair a single failed node.
-In this paper, we focus on the construction of locally repairable codes with good parameters.
+Erasure coding has been widely used in distributed storage systems, such as Windows Azure Storage \cite{Cheng2012} and Facebook Analytics Hadoop cluster \cite{Sathiamoorthy2013}, because of its higher fault-tolerance values and lower storage overheads.
+The failure node can be repaired by calculating the redundancy out of the original data over erasure channel.
+For an erasure code with length $n$, dimension $k$ and minimum distance $d$, any $d-1$ failures can be repaired by contacting at least $k$ other nodes.
+Among these, the traditional maximum distance separable (MDS) erasure codes are optimal in terms of storage overhead.
+However, in the case of a single-node failure, the traditional MDS codes require connecting a large subset of surviving nodes, which will lead to an increase in the complexity of network traffic and the amount of input/output (I/O) operations.
+Consequently, regenerating codes \cite{Dimakis2010} and codes with locality (known more commonly as locally repairable codes) \cite{Gopalan2012} were introduced in such a scenario.
+Regenerating codes can efficiently repair a failure node by minimizing the number of transmitted symbols.
+There are some works of regenerating codes in \cite{Rashmi2011,Hou2019,Zhou2022Explicit}.
+Nevertheless, the number of nodes contacted for repair can be a bottleneck for the system efficiency.
+Hence, locally repairable codes (LRCs) were introduced to optimize the number of disk reads required to repair a single-node failure.
+This paper is devoted to the construction of locally repairable codes with disjoint repair groups and good parameters.